-Luckily, there are a ton of ways you can stream free movies online.
+Luckily, there are many ways you can stream free movies online.
 We found a few free movie websites that let you enjoy five-star flicks without paying a dime — all from the comfort of your computer or laptop.
-A few of them even let you watch from streaming devices like a Roku or an Amazon Fire TV stick.
+A few even let you watch from streaming devices like a Roku or an Amazon Fire TV stick.

-Check out the list below to see the 13 best sites for watching free movies online.
-Make sure to bookmark your favorites, so nights at home can be just as amazing as going out to the theater — while costing you nothing!
+Check out the list below to see the 15 best sites for watching free movies online.
+Make sure to bookmark your favorites, so nights at home can be just as fun as going out to the theater — while costing you nothing!

 To use Kanopy, your local library, university or college needs to be connected to it.
 See how to check if your library is connected by tapping or clicking here.
 With a library card or your college email login, you can access Kanopy’s catalog at any time.

-One warning: Kanopy’s movie offerings change periodically, so if you really want to watch “Moonlight” or “Lady Bird,” make sure to do so while they’re still listed.
+NOTE: Kanopy’s movie offerings change periodically, so if you want to watch “Moonlight” or “Lady Bird,” make sure to do so while they’re still listed.
 Movies come back to Kanopy, but it’s not always clear when, so keep that in mind when making your viewing selections.

 For those who prefer comedies, thrillers and more mainstream movies (“popcorn flicks,” if you will), Popcornflix is the perfect free streaming site.
-It gives you access to tons of movies and TV shows to choose from in exchange for playing ads while you watch.
+It gives you access to tons of movies and TV shows in exchange for playing ads while you watch.

-If ads annoy you, this may not be your favorite site, but you won’t be able to deny the selection is vast, covering a variety of film eras, along with recent releases.
+If ads annoy you, this may not be your favorite site, but you can’t deny that the selection is vast, covering a variety of film eras and recent releases.

-Popcornflix can be accessed through the web, but you can also download an app on Roku, Apple TV, Google Play, Amazon or Xbox to watch on your TV screen.
-We’ve recommended Popcornflix before, and we stand by that recommendation now.
+Popcornflix can be accessed through the web, but you can also download its app on Roku, Apple TV, Google Play, Amazon or Xbox to watch on your TV screen.

 Here’s another great free movies website:

 Do you love classic movies?
 Like the silent and black-and-white films, with the great stars of yore?
-Many of these now live at Internet Archive, a site that captures all media, like books and music, in addition to films that have entered the public domain.
+Many of these now live at Internet Archive, a site that captures all media, like books and music and films that have entered the public domain.

 When content is old enough, it is no longer subject to copyright laws, so it’s free to utilize and watch.
 That’s how Internet Archive can have feature-length movies streaming for free — but it’s also why many are from the 1920s and 1930s.
 For classic movie buffs, you can’t find a better site.

-Though primarily a platform for buying movies and TV episodes, Vudu also has many free feature-length movies and TV show episodes for you to watch — once again, possible thanks to ads.
-Vudu is really good at reporting how long movies will remain free (the catalog changes monthly), and it has a ton of modern movies and some beloved older dramas and comedies.
+Though primarily a platform for buying movies and TV episodes, Vudu also has many free feature-length films and TV shows for you to watch — once again, possible thanks to ads.
+Vudu is good at reporting how long movies will remain free (the catalog changes monthly), and it has a ton of modern movies and some beloved older dramas and comedies.

-Libraries offer tons of amazing services as it is, just tap or click here to see what we mean.
+Libraries offer tons of services as it is.
+Tap or click here to see what we mean.
 But your library card can get you hoopla as well.
 It’s the digital service of Midwest Tape, a company that provides media products and services like DVDs, CDs and audiobooks to libraries.

 If you have a Roku, you can access The Roku Channel, which gets you free movie and TV content.
-You can stream live shows on the Roku channel, as well as watch an ever-changing catalog of movies and TV shows, all at no cost.
+You can stream live shows on the Roku channel and watch an ever-changing catalog of movies and TV shows, all at no cost.

-You can add your premium subscriptions to the Roku Channel, so you can watch things like HBO and Showtime all in one place on your Roku.
+You can add your premium subscriptions to the Roku Channel to watch things like HBO and Showtime all in one place on your Roku.
 But free content is available even without them, though you may find similar options on Popcornflix, FilmRise, Vidmark, American Classics and YuYu.

 For access to all of these libraries together in one place, The Roku Channel is worth adding to your device.
 But if you don’t have a Roku, you can watch many of its options at the other places listed above.

-Another way to see what free movies are available is to go to the Movies & Shows channel, available from the YouTube homepage, and click View All next to the Free to watch category.
-The films aren’t the most critically acclaimed, but there are a few gems you might enjoy (particularly comedies) and tons of kid-friendly content if you have little ones you want to entertain.
+One way to see what free movies are available is to go to the Movies & Shows channel, available from the YouTube homepage, and click See More next to the Free to watch movies category.
+There are a few gems you might enjoy (particularly comedies) and tons of kid-friendly content if you have little ones you want to entertain.

-You can find anything on Tubi, from quirky artsy films to classic movies that made history.
-You can also watch all sorts of popular shows on it.
-One of its best features is its site design, which is reminiscent of Netflix.
+You can find anything on Tubi, from quirky, artsy films to classic movies that made history.
+You can also watch popular shows on it.
+One of its best features is its site design, reminiscent of Netflix.
 Just select your favorite genre and you’ll see Tubi’s library of options.

 Its library is a little small, but what you’ll find is diverse.
 For instance, it offers a lot of different categories, from action to comedies.
 It’s also easy to use.
 Hover over an eye-catching title and you’ll see the star rating, summary and cast.

-You’ll find a lot of options on this site, from free movies and TV shows to even live channels.
+You’ll find many options on this site, from free movies and TV shows to even live channels.
 It has a pretty impressive library of content, and to make things even better, you can also get it as an app on iOS, Android, Apple TV, Fire TV and more.

 Just like Netflix and Tubi TV, it has an easy-to-navigate tiled interface.
-With a large catalog of shows and movies, it offers around 13,000 hours of free content (although, of course, you’ll have to watch ads).
+With an extensive catalog of shows and movies, it offers around 13,000 hours of free content (although you’ll have to watch ads).

 This free website offers over 190 different channels you can watch.
 That includes newly launched movie channels, breaking news, sports shows and even stand-up comedy.

 It also has a simple, easy-to-use design that puts your streaming experience first.
-On one screen, you can scroll through different channels or view all of them at once.
+You can scroll through different channels or view all of them at once on one screen.
 Plus, it offers both live and on-demand content, which means you can easily navigate between programs or shows from each channel.